3. SIGNIFICANT ACCOUNTING POLICIES

 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risk of the assets or liability and the level of the fair value hierarchy as explained above.

-The Company determines the policies and procedures for both recurring fair value measurement, such as unquoted financial assets measured at fair value, and for non-recurring measurement, such as assets held for sale in discountinued operations.
+The Company determines the policies and procedures for both recurring fair value measurement, such as unquoted financial assets measured at fair value, and for non-recurring measurement, such as assets held for sale in discontinued operations.
 If any.

-External valuers are involved for valution of significant assets, such as properties and unquoted financial assets, and significant liabilities such as contingent consideration.
+External valuers are involved for valuation of significant assets, such as properties and unquoted financial assets, and significant liabilities such as contingent consideration.
 Involment of external valuers is decided upon annually by the management after discussion with and approval by the Company's Audit Committee.
 Selection criteria include market knowledger, reputation, independence and whether professional standards are maintained.

-At each reporting date, the management analyses the movements in the values of assets and liabilities which are required to be remeasured or re assesed as per the Companies accounting policies.
-For this analysis, the management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computaion on contracts and other relevant documents.
+At each reporting date, the management analyses the movements in the values of assets and liabilities which are required to be remeasured or re assessed as per the Companies accounting policies.
+For

-3.3 Property, Plant and Equipment
+3.3.
+Property, Plant and Equipment

 Depreciation is provided on written down value method over the useful lives of property, plant and equipment as estimated by management.
 Pursuant to Notification of Schedule II of the Companies Act,2013 depreciation is provided prorata basis on written down value method at the rates determined based on estimated useful lives of property, plant and equipment where applicable.
 Prescribed under Schedule II to the Companies Act 2013.